by Arnie Schoenberg

 Most anthropology programs separate physical (biological) anthropology from cultural anthropology because the methods and the data tend to be different, but the goal is the same.
 The holistic approach of anthropology is good at balancing these multiple causal factors of nature versus nurture, biology versus culture.
 Other branches of science do this as well, such as in behavioral ecology.

 * Read a good review: "Culture Is Essential" the first chapter of Not By Genes Alone: How Culture Transformed Human Evolution, by Peter J. Richerson and Robert Boyd, 2005.

-How much money your family has effect you biologically.
+How much money your family has effects you biologically.
 Your DNA directs your cells to produce proteins to maintain normal functions, but if you lack the energy and building blocks to produce the proteins, there is no way to reach your genetic potential.
-The human body has an amazing plastic to survive starvation, and this is a testament to evolutionary forces acting on our ancestors.
+The human body has an amazing plasticity to survive starvation, and this is a testament to evolutionary forces acting on our ancestors.
 The most significant stressors on the human body have to do with class: malnutrition, lack of clean water, exposure to harsh weather, exposure to pollution.

 * stress can permanently effect your DNA

 * cesarean delivery may provoke methylation that changes the genetics of a baby

 The intersection between biological and cultural identities can cause a cumulative effect.

 * Traumatic stress changes brains of boys, girls differently